Smog Check Program General Information

 No. While California law requires the Smog Check Program to focus on high-polluting vehicles, the Smog Check Program also does not require older vehicles to meet the same emissions standards as newer vehicles.
 Smog Check emissions standards take into consideration the age, make and model of each vehicle, so that a vehicle is never held to a standard that applied when the vehicle was originally manufactured.5.
 My 1976 model-year vehicle was built in 1975.
 Why isn't it exempt from Smog Check?

 The Smog Check exemption is based on the model-year of the vehicle, not the date of manufacture.
 Accordingly, a 1976 model-year vehicle is not exempt.6.
-I have a vehicle that is six model-years old.
+I have a vehicle that is eight model-years old.
 My DMV registration renewal notice says it must have a Smog Check, but I thought it was exempt from the biennial Smog Check requirement.

-A gas-powered vehicle is excused from Smog Check until it is seven model-years old.
+A gas-powered vehicle is excused from Smog Check until it is nine model-years old.
 Department of Motor Vehicles (DMV) computers are designed to recognize the exemption and process your renewal accordingly.
 Contact DMV if you think there is an error.
 If you are unable to resolve the problem with DMV, a state Referee facility may be able to help.
 Call the Referee Call Center at (800) 622-7733 to schedule an appointment.7.
 Are government-owned vehicles subject to Smog Check?

 Yes.
 Federal, state, county, city, and special district agencies that own or lease passenger vehicles or light-duty trucks are subject to the Smog Check Program.
 The Federal Clean Air Act and California Health and Safety Code mandate that all vehicles subject to the Smog Check Program receive an inspection.
 These requirements include vehicles classified as emergency equipment.8.
 What is an Enhanced Area?